 CBT is performed over a brief time, typically between 8 and 12 sessions for a span of months.
 It is a dynamic type of therapy targeted at helping people learn ways to face and gradually get over their anxiety, fear, and depression.
 Strategies include journaling, challenging stressful thoughts, and facing feared circumstances in a safe space.

-In many cases, mental health help is necessary for these victims to recover from the devastating experiences.
+In many cases, psychotherapy help is necessary for these victims to recover from the devastating experiences.
 Medication is always considered at some point in the counseling, particularly if additional help is needed.

 Trauma In Children